Who’s driving the Medical Supply innovation bus?

 It’s curious.
 The actual end-users of critical devices, wearables, medications and treatments have barely been tapped when it comes to devising improved medical care.

 Take Kylie, a 13 year-old Rhabdomyosarcoma cancer survivor.
-We found her in a Google search, and was surprised to learn she launched a great idea for infusion management for kids.
+We found her in a Google search, and were surprised to learn she launched a great idea for infusion management for kids.
 After being an unfortunate recipient of chemotherapy, Kylie recognized that poles used in infusion rooms are clumsy.
 And, they can limit a young person from being active, if they choose.

 The young inventor enlisted dad’s help and developed a prototype backpack complete with a mini-pole for suspending an infusion bag.
 It makes sense.
 Not to mention, it’s likely to return some dignity to a kid who’s already positioned to feel awkward about their cancer diagnosis.